Vatsim-Scandinavia/controlcenter/docs/activity.md

 - **ATC Activity Qualification Period**: How far back to count hours (default: 12 months).
 - **Grace Period Duration**: Default duration for new grace periods (default: 12 months).
 - **Activity Mode**: Whether activity is calculated based on **Total Hours** (sum of all areas) or **Per Area** (requiring hours in specific areas to remain active there).
+- **Allow Reactivation**: When enabled, members whose `atc_active` status is `false` are included in the data collection job, allowing them to regain active status by accumulating hours.
+When disabled, only currently-active members have their hours updated.